 Freezing cold!
 Literally.

-In January, it is the coldest.
+You might already know that January is the coldest month of the year.
+And the time when there is an occurrence of heavy snowfall in higher regions.
 The temperature in the mountains can drop down to -30 Degrees.
 Wind chills make it feel even colder.
 The weather might change by hours.
 Possible avalanches occur this time around.
 Heavy snow can block passes.

-It is safe and ideal to consider trek passes at altitude below 4000 meters.
+However, it is safe and ideal to consider trek passes at an altitude below 4000 meters.

 Nothing worthwhile comes easy.